danwing/cidfi/draft-wing-cidfi.md

 On initial connection to a QUIC server, the client includes a new QUIC transport parameter CIDFI ({{iana-tp}}) which is remembered for 0-RTT.

-If the server does not indicate CIDFI support, processing stops.
+If the server does not indicate CIDFI support, CIDFI processing stops.

-If the server indicates CIDFI support, then the server creates a new Server-Initiated, Bidirectional stream which is dedicated to CIDFI communication.
+If the server indicates CIDFI support, then the server creates a new Server-Initiated, Bidirectional QUIC stream which is dedicated to CIDFI communication.
 This stream number is communicated in the CIDFI transport response during the QUIC handshake.
 TODO: specify how CIDFI stream number is communicated to client.